1. FC Nürnberg: 21st century

-In the first round of 2007–08, however, the team could convince no more in Bundesliga.
-As the team had ended up second in their UEFA Cup group in front of later champion Zenit Saint Petersburg after defeating Rapid București in the first round, head coach Hans Meyer was allowed to restructure the team, for example by buying Czech international striker Jan Koller from Monaco.
-In the consequence of no improvement, Meyer was replaced by Thomas von Heesen after two legs in the second round.
-The latter one did not do much better, and so 1.
-FCN was relegated after finishing 16th after losing a 2–0 home match against Schalke 04 on the final matchday.
-After not meeting the expectations of dominating the 2.
-Bundesliga, Von Heesen resigned in August and was replaced by his assistant coach, Michael Oenning.
-After a slow start, Oenning was able to guide Nürnberg to a third-place finish and a playoff with 16th placed Energie Cottbus.
-Nürnberg won the playoff 5–0 on aggregate, rejoining the Bundesliga.
-The club was demoted again, however, after the 2013–14 season, finishing 17th with a final matchday loss to Schalke 04.
-The club finished third in the 2015–16 season and qualified for the promotion play-off to the Bundesliga, but lost on aggregate to Eintracht Frankfurt to remain in the 2.
+In the first round of 2007–08 the team's form in the Bundesliga was poor, but due to finishing second in their UEFA Cup group (ahead of eventual champion Zenit Saint Petersburg), head coach Hans Meyer was allowed to restructure the team, for example by buying Czech international striker Jan Koller from Monaco.
+Little improvement was seen, and Meyer was replaced by Thomas von Heesen after two fixtures in the second half of the season.
+Von Heesen did not do much better, and 1.
+FCN was relegated in 16th place after losing 2–0 at home to Schalke 04 on the final matchday.
+After a slow start, Michael Oenning was able to guide Nürnberg to a third-place finish and a 5–0 aggregate win over Energie Cottbus in the play-off to rejoin the Bundesliga.
+The club was demoted again, however, after the 2013–14 season, finishing 17th with another final matchday loss to Schalke 04.
+The club finished third in the 2015–16 season and qualified for the promotion play-off, but lost on aggregate to Eintracht Frankfurt to remain in the 2.
 Bundesliga for 2016–17.
 The club went on to finish 2nd in 2017–2018 season, securing a promotion spot into the Bundesliga with an away win against SV Sandhausen.
-However, they finished dead last the next season and were relegated back to 2.
-Bundesliga.
+However, they finished bottom of the table the next season and were relegated once more.

 In the 2019–20 2.
-Bundesliga season, they finished in 16th place, and faced a relegation playoff against 3.
-Liga side Ingolstadt, for which Nürnberg prevailed and retained its second tier status after winning 3–3 on aggregate score thanks to the away goals rule.
-The away goal which retained their second-tier status was scored in the sixth minute of injury time in the second leg, thereby keeping them up at the last moment.
+Bundesliga season, they finished in 16th place and faced a relegation play-off against 3.
+Liga side and fellow Bavarians Ingolstadt.
+The tie ended 3–3 on aggregate with Nürnberg winning on away goals; the goal which retained their second-tier status was scored in the sixth minute of injury time in the second leg, thereby keeping them up at the last moment.